Gordon Parks: Personal life

 Parks was married and divorced three times.
 His first two wives, comprising almost 40 years of marriage, were Black.
 He married Sally Alvis in Minneapolis in 1933 and they divorced in 1961, after more than 25 years.
 In 1962, he married Elizabeth Campbell, daughter of cartoonist E. Simms Campbell, and they divorced in 1973.
 Parks first met Chinese-American editor Genevieve Young (stepdaughter of Chinese diplomat Wellington Koo) in 1962 when he began writing The Learning Tree.
 At that time, his publisher assigned her to be his editor.
 They became romantically involved at a time when they both were divorcing previous spouses, and married in 1973.
 This was his shortest marriage, lasting only six years.
 It ended in divorce in 1979.
+Parks was in a long term relationship with Gloria Vanderbilt until his death in 2006.

 Parks had four children by his first two wives: Gordon, Jr., David, Leslie, and Toni (Parks-Parsons).
 His oldest son Gordon Parks, Jr., whose talents resembled his father's, was killed in a plane crash in 1979 in Kenya, where he had gone to direct a film.
 David is an author, with his first book, GI Diary, published in 1968.
 The book is included in the Howard University Press Classic Editions, Library of African American Literature and Criticism.

 Parks was a longtime resident of Greenburgh, New York in Westchester County, New York, and his house was landmarked in 2007.

 Parks has five grandchildren: Alain, Gordon III, Sarah, Campbell, and Satchel.
 Malcolm X honored Parks when he asked him to be the godfather of his daughter, Qubilah Shabazz.